 You can send monthly updates with your latest blog posts, and reach out for feedback on future topics you plan to write about.

-You can also send offers to your list, if you’ve found something that will be of interest for them.
-When you list grows large enough, you may be able to sell advertising space in your newsletters for a little extra income.
+You can also send offers to your list if you’ve found something that will be of interest for them.
+When your list grows large enough, you may be able to sell advertising space in your newsletters for a little extra income.

 Below is a newsletter I get from New Zealand based website Moneyhub.co.nz.